MacUchegit/Honeypot-Threat-Detection-and-Visualization/README.md

 ### **Log into the VM and Turn Off Firewall**

-* For Windows users, you can search for **Remote Desktop** in the search bar to connect to the Virtual Machine using the public IP, username, and password.
+* For Windows users, you can search for **Remote Desktop** in the search bar to connect to the Virtual Machine using your public IP (you can get your public IP by opening your VM `FINANCE-DB` in Azure Portal), username, and password.

 ![remote desktop](https://github.com/user-attachments/assets/38009eab-0851-4359-8d34-63c44fe168fb)
 ![logging into VM2](https://github.com/user-attachments/assets/befc64ac-85b6-490a-9028-d4b5118b9abf)